 In spite of low revenue collection from property tax, this is the only major tax handle with the GPs and not surprisingly, constitutes an overwhelming proportion of their own revenues.
 The predominance of property taxes in the GP's own revenues is clearly seen from the frequency distribution of GPs in regard to the share of property tax collected by them (Table IV.4).
 On average, in the four districts, almost 66 per cent of the Panchayats collected more than 50 per cent of their revenues from property tax and only 10 per cent of the panchayats collected less than 30 per cent.
 The proportion of property tax collected was particularly high in less developed districts of Bidar, Bagalkot and Mandya.
-In Bidar, and Bagalkot over 80 per cent of the GPs had more than 50 per cent share of property tax in own revenues and the corresponding percentage for Mandya district was 42 per cent.
+In Bidar, and Bagalkot over 80 per cent of the GPs had more than 50 per cent.
 In contrast, in Udupi, the share was 44 per cent.
-This implies that, in more developed districts, higher revenue collections do not come from property tax, but from other sources, mainly rental revenue from property let out.
+This implies that, in more developed districts, higher revenue from property let out.
 The level of property tax in more developed district is not appreciably higher, either in absolute (per capita) terms and as a ratio of own revenues.
 It seems, existence of other sources of revenue obviates the need to increase collections from property tax.
 It is possible that the existence of more diversified revenue sources, particularly revenue from rents on the property let out, removes some pressure on the GPs to raise revenues from property taxes.